0xLiam0920/Aetherion-Astrophysics-Suite/README.md

 - SFML 2.x is not supported — 3.x API is required.
 - On Wayland, the app forces X11/XWayland via `QT_QPA_PLATFORM=xcb` (required by SFML).
 Set `QT_QPA_PLATFORM=xcb` manually if needed.
-- Pulsar and merger objects are not yet implemented (see TODO.md).
+- Pulsar and merger objects are still a VERY early WIP, and are not recommended for any serious data compilation (see TODO.md).
-- Windows support is untested but structurally supported.
+- Windows support is untested and officially unsupported, but structurally supported if you wish to make a Pull request to compile to exe for windows.

 ---